Avinashkumar2811/vote_calc_count/README.md

 1. Open the HTML file in your favorite web browser.
 2. Click on the buttons to vote for your preferred party.
 3. See the real-time updates of the vote counts and the announcement of the winner.

+Contributing
+Feel free to fork this project and make your own enhancements!
+Here are some ideas:

+🆕 Add more parties to vote for.
+📈 Show a detailed vote count table.
+🖌️ Enhance the styling with CSS.